damit5/sqli_scan/README.md

   -h, --help        show this help message and exit
   -k inurl:example  sql injection keyword
-  -p 5              page of websites to look for in search engine -e search engine  the search engine you want to use. bing,yahoo
+  -p 5              page of websites to look for in search engine -e search engine  the search engine you want to use. bing,yahoo,google
 ```

 `python sqli_scan.py -k inurl:php?id= -p 3 -e bing`